 Go to www.mtmemory.org.

-- Under All Collections, drag the vertical gray scrollbar down until you see Military Enlistments (Montana), World War I (or World War II, depending on which records you want).
+- Under Collections, the collections are in alphabetical order.
+Page through until you see Military Enlistments (Montana), World War I (or World War II, depending on which records you want).

 - The cards are arranged alphabetically by surname.
 You can search by surname using the navigation bar to the right, which has surnames listed in ranges.
-For example, if you want to search for Smith in the World War II collection, you would click the + sign by Savage-Stafford and click through the pages to find the person you are searching for.
+For example, if you want to search for Smith in the World War II collection, you would click the tile labeled Savage-Stafford and click through the pages to find the person you are searching for.

 - Note: Please keep in mind that, while the best effort has been made to ensure that all text on all cards is searchable, some cards have defects that hamper text searching.
 If you do not find the person you are looking for, try browsing using the alphabetical ranges.